0x54m/ZoomRotate-JS/README.md

 =============
 Zoom and rotate gestures in JS on mobile environments.

-Gestures in JS to zoom and rotate
+Gestures in JS to zoom and rotate.